The Advantages of a Tele-Optometry Eye Exam

 Tele-optometry eye exams are more expensive.

 This misconception may come from the belief that the cost of optical systems, like that of DigitalOptometrics, will be passed on to the patients.
 In reality, optometrists and health care institutions can actually save a considerable amount of money by providing comprehensive eye exams at multiple locations with one remotely based optometrist.

 Insurance companies won’t cover tele-optometry eye exams.

 Insurance coverage for telemedicine, in general, varies from state to state.
 For Medicaid, 48 states cover synchronous telemedicine or telemedicine that involves live videoconferencing (with location limitations).
-Medicare only covers telemedicine services for patients in rural and underserved areas among other criteria.

 This does not reflect private insurance coverage, though.
 Several insurance carriers do cover specific telemedicine services but coverage varies from state to state.
 Tele-optometry will fall under vision coverage in your insurance policy.
 There are also vision insurance benefits plans that will cover most of the prescription’s cost and vision coverage by most insurance companies is evolving.

 Tele-optometry eye exam results aren’t as accurate as in-person exams.